mbaldessari/testapp/bug-description.md

 * Hard Refresh: Argo CD caches the manifests and a hard refresh will invalidate this cache.

 So it seems to me that somehow this is a cache invalidation problem of sorts.

-## Similar reports

-* https://github.com/argoproj/argo-cd/issues/9214 - argocd application do not update when values file changed in helm repo